apostrophecms/apostrophe-documentation/technical-overviews/technical-overview.md

 ---
-title: "Technical overview"
+title: "Technical overview: 30,000 feet"
 layout: tutorial
 ---

-# Apostrophe: a technical overview

 > You don't have to read this article to get started with Apostrophe.
 It's very handy for those who want to know more about the decisions that underpin its design and better grasp how to extend Apostrophe in new and interesting ways.